SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The ``willSet`` and ``didSet`` observers provide a way to observe (and to respond appropriately) when the value of a variable or property is being set.
-The observers are not called when the variable or property is first initialized.
+The observers aren't called when the variable or property is first initialized.
 Instead, they are called only when the value is set outside of an initialization context.